parabirb/SimpleLRS/README.md

 - `verify(msg: Uint8Array, sig: Uint8Array, ring: Uint8Array(32)[]): boolean`: Verifies a ring signature.
 Returns either true or false.
 - `link(sig1: Uint8Array, sig2: Uint8Array): boolean`: Checks the key image of both signatures and returns true if the signatures are linked.
 Note that for signatures to be linked, they must be signed in the same ring.
 This method **DOES NOT** verify the signatures; you need to use the `verify` method first before checking with `link`.
 - `schnorrSign(msg: Uint8Array, secretKey: Uint8Array(32)): Uint8Array(64)`: Creates a 64-byte Schnorr signature for the message with your secret key.
 - `schnorrVerify(msg: Uint8Array, sig: Uint8Array(64), publicKey: Uint8Array(32)): boolean`: Checks a Schnorr signature against the public key.
-Returnns true if the signature is valid, and false if it isn't.
+Returns true if the signature is valid, and false if it isn't.
 - `ecdh(secretKey: Uint8Array(32), publicKey: Uint8Array(32))`: Performs ECDH and returns a shared secret.
 No further processing of the output is required, as this method does it for you.
 - `getPublicKey(secretKey: Uint8Array(32)): Uint8Array(32)`: Returns the public key for a given secret key.